 Whether you like ice slushies or margaritas, a blender that can crush ice into a fine texture is necessary for the perfect frozen drink.
 Although some blenders struggle with ice since it can get caught under the blades, others are capable of making snow-like ice with an evenly-processed crush.
 They should also be able to break down frozen fruit and veggies into a cold, silky smoothie.

-We've tested over 45 blenders, and below are our recommendations for the best blenders for frozen drinks.
-If you're looking for more blenders, check out our recommendations for the best blenders for crushing ice, the best blenders for smoothies, and the best blenders.
+We've tested over 50 blenders, and below are our recommendations for the best blenders for frozen drinks.
+If you're looking for more blenders, check out our recommendations for the best blenders for crushing ice, the best blenders for smoothies, the best blenders for frozen drinks, the best immersion blenders, and the best blenders.

 It has buttons that act as timers, so you don't need to worry about how long to run it for.
 It takes roughly two minutes to crush ice into a snow-like consistency, and it makes a fantastic, silky smoothie in any of the jars.
 It can even make smooth, spreadable almond butter.
 When you're done using it, clean-up is easy since a quick rinse with soap and water takes care of most messes, and the jars are all dishwasher-safe.